Great Gatsby Curve

 The Great Gatsby Curve describes the positive empirical relationship between cross-sectional income inequality and persistence of income across generations.
 The scatter plot shows a correlation between income inequality in a country and intergenerational income mobility (the potential for its citizens to achieve upward mobility).

-The Great Gatsby Curve is based on research by Miles Corak, but the research was popularized by late professor and Chairman of the Council Economic Advisers Alan Krueger during his speech at the Center for American Progress in 2012 and the President's Economic Report to Congress.
-Krueger, based on Miles Corak's work, dubbed the positive relationship between inequality and persistence, the "Great Gatsby curve", and he introduced it into popular and political discussion.
+At the cross-country level, the Great Gatsby Curve was recognized early by Hassler, Mora, and Zeira, Andrews and Leigh, Björklund and Jäntti, and Corak, but the research was popularized by late professor and Chairman of the Council Economic Advisers Alan Krueger during his speech at the Center for American Progress in 2012 and the President's Economic Report to Congress.
+Krueger dubbed the positive relationship between inequality and persistence, the "Great Gatsby curve", and he introduced it into popular and political discussion.

 Explanation of the chart

 The Great Gatsby Curve illustrates the strong positive correlation between the concentration of wealth in one generation and the capability of the following generation to move up the economic ladder compared to their parents (see Economic mobility).
 The horizontal axis shows the inequality, measured by a country's Gini coefficient (a higher value means a more unequal distribution of income in society).
 The vertical axis shows persistence, measured by the intergenerational elasticity of income (IGE), where a lower intergenerational elasticity means there is higher income mobility in that country, i.e. children have a higher chance to earn more money than their parents.

 The Great Gatsby curve shows the relation between income inequality and intergeneration mobility (in this case between Gini Index and Intergenerational Elasticity respectively) and signifies that the relationship is positive and quite strong.
 So, it indicates that in countries with higher income inequality it is harder to overcome your parents' income level and vice versa.

-The term "curve" to describe the relationship between the income inequality and elasticity can be misleading, because the trend line reflects a fairly straight line.

 The countries with the most income equality and with highest intergenerational mobility are in the left bottom part of the graph; these are mostly Nordic countries with Canada, Australia, Japan, New Zealand and Germany not far from them.
 On the contrary, in the right top, countries with the greater level of inequality have less upward mobility, for example, the United Kingdom.
 The United States is in the middle.